cmwada-afk/Hawaii-Google-Maps-Reviews-Analysis/README.md

 **Alternative Hypothesis**: Food-related businesses in Hawaii have higher average ratings than non-food related businesses.

-**Test Statistic**: Difference in mean average ratings (food minus non-food)
+**Test Statistic**: Difference in mean average ratings between food and non food-related businesses in Hawaii (food - non-food)

 **Significance Level**: 5%

 <iframe src="assets/hypothesis.html" width="800" height="500" frameborder="0"></iframe>

-The p-value was 1.0000, with an observed difference of -0.1226.
-Since the p-value is much greater than 0.05, we fail to reject the null hypothesis.
-There is not enough evidence to conclude that food-related businesses receive higher ratings — in fact, they receive lower ratings on average.
+I performed a permutation test with 10,000 simulations in order to generate an empirical distribution of the test statistic under the null hypothesis.
+The p-value I got was 1.0000, with an observed difference in mean ratings of -0.1226.
+This means that the food-related businesses, received lower average ratings than non-food related businesses which is the opposite of my alternative hypothesis.
+Since the p-value(1.0000) is much larger then my 0.05 significance level, we fail to reject the null hypothesis.
+There is not enough evidence to conclude that food-related businesses in Hawaii, receive higher average ratings than the non-food-related businesses in Hawaii.

 ---